Estonian income tax deductible business expenses

 Your company can pay up to 335 euros per month for car compensation if a personal car is used for business travel, but only if you keep a logbook that shows all the rides you have made for business purposes.
 The actual amount is calculated from the mileage so that you get 30 cents per kilometre.

-Businesses can also consider the purchase price or lease payments of the car tax-deductible.
+Businesses can also consider the purchase price or lease payments of the car tax-deductibles.
 There are some special VAT reclaim rules though depending on if the car is solely for business or mixed-use.

 This also applies to all necessary car-related accessories and services including insurance, maintenance and repair.
 Mixed use would mean that the company car is used for personal rides and a special fringe benefits tax needs to be paid based on the car’s age and engine horsepower.